ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   1. Greet the caller with something that tells them they are talking to the right team, e.g. just respond with "ISIS Experiment Controls Support"
   1. Make a note* of the time
-  1. Make a note* of the name of the insturment and the name or at least the role of the caller, if possible - somtimes they are quick and you don't get to catch it, or they don't actually say who it is.
+  1. Make a note* of the name of the instrument and the name or at least the role of the caller, if possible - sometimes they are quick and you don't get to catch it, or they don't actually say who it is.
 These calls can be from users in cabins, or from the MCR, knowing who called you about the problem can help if others need to follow it up.
   1. Make a note* of the basic problem.
   1. If you can solve the problem do so, if you can't start finding the appropriate answers in this guide or by reaching out to others.